danielorn/aks-keda-win-container-hack/part2/README.md

 kubectl logs [podname]
 ```

 Send five more messages and see how many pods are being shown in OpenLens.
 Also monitor the outcome of the windows where kubectl get pods -w is running.

+## Test the solution with a badly formatted message

+- Send a message where the replyTo queue is not specified and examine the logs
+- Send a message where the body is not valid json and examine the logs.